GospelBG/ChatPointsTTV/README.md

 You can leave this section unmodified, as there are default colors set up in the original file
 * **Strings**: Allows you to customize all title texts displayed to people with the `chatpointsttv.broadcast` permission.
 You may want to translate these strings to your language for a better experience.
 Don't add spaces before or after the double quotes as the plugin already does this for you.
 English strings are set up in the file by default.

+## Commands
+This plugin is controlled by the `/twitch` command followed by one of the following arguments:
+* `/twitch link [method]`
+    Links your Account.
+If a key-based credential is set it will use it.
+Otherwise will show the button for logging in through a browser (only works if the user logs in with the same machine as the server).
+    You can specify the method to use through the optional `[method]` parameter.
+    **Valid options**: `key`, `browser`
+* `/twitch unlink`
+    Unlinks your account and disables the plugin.
+You may need to log in again if you used the browser method.

+* `/twitch status`
+    Shows some plugin information such as: version, listened channel, linked account and connection status.

+* `/twitch reload`
+    Unlinks your account, reloads the configuration file and restarts the plugin.

 ## Reward Actions
 Currently, there are 2 types of actions:
 - Spawning entities